Iran’s Nuclear

 Iran is absolutely legitimate in doing what it is doing in the nuclear field.
 Then why this

-Iran’s Uranium enrichment.
+fuss over Iran’s Uranium enrichment.
 We have mentioned one of the rather tactical reasons elsewhere.

 The strategic reason for this opposition is as follows.NPT, as mentioned earlier, was conceived and negotiated in 1960s, at theheight of cold war.
 Middle powers like India, Mexico, Brazil etc managed to dilute the original NPT proposals due to the east-west rivalry and cleavage, permitting the non nuclear weapon states nuclear fuel cycle activities under a monitoring and inspection regime.
 Secondly, the NPT negotiators could not have conceived that countries like Pakistan and Iran would acquire that level of technology as to be able to indigenously develop nuclear fuel cycle capabilities, and thus allowed these activities under NPT.